LumenLogistics/lumen-logistics-contracts/README.md

-# Lumen Logistics - Decentralized Delivery Tracking Platform
+#OrbitHaul - Decentralized Delivery Tracking Platform

 [![CI](https://github.com/OrbitHaul/Orbit-Haul-contracts/actions/workflows/test.yml/badge.svg)](https://github.com/OrbitHaul/Orbit-Haul-contracts/actions)

-**Lumen Logistics** is a decentralized delivery tracking platform built on the Stellar blockchain.
+**OrbitHaul** is a decentralized delivery tracking platform built on the Stellar blockchain.
 It empowers corporations and logistics companies to track foodstuff and other deliverable items in real-time with complete transparency and security.

 ## Overview